-In many cases, no known cause for restless legs syndrome exists.
-Researchers suspect the condition may be due to an imbalance of the brain chemical dopamine.
-This chemical sends messages to control muscle movement.
+Often, there's no known cause for restless legs syndrome.
+Researchers suspect the condition may be due to an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.

-RLS runs in families in at least half the people with RLS, especially if the condition started at an early age.
-Researchers have identified sites on the chromosomes where genes for RLS may be present.
+Sometimes RLS/WED runs in families, especially if the condition starts before age 50.
+Researchers have identified sites on the chromosomes where genes for RLS/WED may be present.

-Pregnancy or hormonal changes may temporarily worsen RLS signs and symptoms.
-Some women experience RLS for the first time during pregnancy, especially during their last trimester.
-However, for most of these women, signs and symptoms usually disappear quickly after delivery.
+Pregnancy or hormonal changes may temporarily worsen RLS/WED signs and symptoms.
+Some women get RLS/WED for the first time during pregnancy, especially during their last trimester.
+However, signs and symptoms usually disappear after delivery.

 Dec.
 10, 2014

 - Restless legs syndrome.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/restless_legs/detail_restless_legs.htm.
 Accessed Nov.
 30, 2014.